The-DevSec-Blueprint/dsb-digest/bp_kickstart_devsecops_career_4_certifications.md

 ![CompTIA Linux+ Logo](https://raw.githubusercontent.com/The-DevSec-Blueprint/dsb-digest/main/assets/kickstart_devsecops_career_4_certifications/logolinuxplus.svg align="center")

-For those looking to solidify their command over Linux distributions—a critical skill for any aspiring DevSecOps professional—the CompTIA Linux+ is a non-negotiable!
+For those looking to solidify their command over Linux distributions—a critical skill for any aspiring DevSecOps professional, the CompTIA Linux+ is a non-negotiable!
+Seriously!

 ### Why It Matters